sendgrid/docs/source/User_Guide/Transactional_Templates/create_edit.md

 You can use [substitution tags]({{root_url}}/API_Reference/SMTP_API/substitution_tags.html) to add links to your email to allow recipients to unsubscribe from only these emails, from all of your emails, and to manage their unsubscribe settings for your emails.

+{% warning %}
+When using the group unsubscribe substitution tag, you must specify which unsubscribe group you would like to use.
+If you are sending your email via our SMTP API, please add the group ID into the X-SMTPAPI header.
+If you are sending via our Web API, please enter the group ID into the x-smtpapi parameter of the mail.send API call.

+You must also specify which unsubscribe groups to include on the Manage Preference page if you are using the Manage Email Preferences substitution tag.
+For more detailed information, please visit our [API Reference]({{root_url}}/API_Reference/SMTP_API/suppressions.html).
+{% endwarning %}

+{% info %}
+You can find your group IDs by looking at the Group ID column in the [Unsubscribe Groups UI]({{site.app_url}}/suppressions/advanced_suppression_manager), or by calling the [GET method]({{root_url}}/API_Reference/Web_API_v3/Suppression_Management/groups.html#-GET) of the groups resource.
+{% endinfo %}

 {% anchor h3 %}
 Unsubscribe From This List
 {% endanchor %}